Aerolíneas Argentinas Flight 322

 Aerolíneas Argentinas Flight 322 was a scheduled Buenos Aires–São Paulo–Port of Spain–New York City international passenger service, operated with a Comet 4, registration LV-AHR, that crashed during climbout on the early stages of its second leg, when it collided with tree tops shortly after takeoff from Viracopos-Campinas International Airport on 23 November 1961.
-There were 52 fatalities, 40 of them passengers.
+All 52 on board, including 40 passengers, were killed in the crash.

 Flight history

 The jetliner arrived from Buenos Aires, Argentina and landed at Viracopos-Campinas International Airport, 62 mi north of São Paulo, as an intermediate stop.
 It took off at 05:38, bound for Piarco International Airport, Trinidad, with New York City as its final destination.
 After reaching an altitude of about 100 m, the aircraft lost altitude, collided with eucalyptus trees and crashed into the ground; its fuel tanks exploded on impact.
 All 52 people on board were killed in the disaster.

 Investigation

 The accident was investigated by the Brazilian government with participation from the government of Argentina, the state of registry of the accident aircraft.

 The weather conditions at the time of the accident were "dark night due to 7/8 (broken) stratocumulus at 400 m and to 8/8 coverage (overcast) by altostratus at 2100 m."
 According to the Brazilian Air Ministry, the weather conditions did not contribute to the accident.

 The investigation revealed that the first officer was seated in the left seat of the flight deck, which the investigators saw as an indication that he was receiving flight instruction from the captain during the accident flight.

 The Brazilian Air Ministry determined the following Probable Cause:

 It was presumed that the co-pilot was under flight instruction.
 If such was the case, the instructor, who was pilot-in-command, may have failed to brief or supervise the co-pilot properly.

 The Argentinian government issued the following statement:

 Argentina has determined, in the light of information it has gathered, that the cause of the accident was: "Failure to operate under IFR during a takeoff by night in weather conditions requiring IFR operation and failure to follow the climb procedure for this type of aircraft; a contributory cause was the lack of vigilance by the pilot-in-command during the operations."